qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

       sudo systemctl stop ModemManager

-   If you need ModemManager, you can start it again after the flashing is complete.
+   If you need the ModemManager, you can restart it after the flashing is complete.

 #.
 Download the QDL tool, compile it, and flash the images: